Code-with-Zaid/FCC-Python-Progress/progress.md

 ## Day 2 – [September 12]
 **What I learned today:**
-- Learned about functions.
+- Learned about data type and vairables.

 **Challenges faced:**
-- Needed extra time to understand parameters.
+- Nothing.

 **Notes to self:**
-- Write 3 small functions to practice.
+- Nothing.

 **Next Steps (Plan for tomorrow):**
-- Start with conditionals.
+- Working with Strings.